Drew Sanders: College career

 Sanders started at middle linebacker for Arkansas in all twelve games of the 2022 season, leading the team in tackles (103) and sacks (9.5).
 He was named to the 2022 College Football All-America Team and was a finalist for the Butkus Award.
 Sanders elected to forgo participation in the 2022 Liberty Bowl as well as his senior season to enter the 2023 NFL draft.

 Professional career

 Sanders was drafted by the Denver Broncos in the third round, 67th overall, of the 2023 NFL Draft.
 He played in all 17 of the Broncos' games in 2023, starting 4 games and logging 24 combined tackles with one fumble recovery.

 During Denver's offseason program in April 2024, Sanders suffered a torn Achilles tendon and underwent successful surgery shortly thereafter.

 On November 26, 2024, Sanders was activated off the PUP list.
 During Week 16 against the Los Angeles Chargers, on his sole defensive snap of the game and first defensive snap of the season, Sanders tackled Justin Herbert for his first career sack.

 On July 26, 2025, Sanders suffered a foot tendon injury during training camp.
 On August 26, he was placed on short-term injured reserve.
+Despite the short-term designation, Sanders was not activated for the rest of the season.

+On April 20, 2026, it was reported that Sanders would be switching positions from inside to outside linebacker.
+On August 30, he was waived with an injury designation.
+The next day, he reverted to injured reserve.
+He was released from injured reserve on September 8.